jared-nishikawa/after-hours/classes/README.md

 An *instance method* is a function that can only be called when by an instance of the abstract class.

 You *must* always pass `self` as a parameter in an instance method.
 The `self` parameter is actually the instance itself (yes, it passes itself to its own function).
-Other programming languages do this implicitly (`this` in Java), but it is considered Pythonic to be explicity about it.
+Other programming languages do this implicitly (`this` in Java), but it is considered Pythonic to be explicit about it.

 ```python
 class Prod():